TorgashSad/Rock_Paper_Scissors/README.md

 4) Wait for an opponent and enjoy the epic multiplayer experience!

 DEV Note:
-'master' branch versions create a new Thread for each client "threadPool' branch version utilizes Java 21 feature of virtual threads by using an ExecutorService returned by Executors.newVirtualThreadPerTaskExecutor();
+'master' branch versions create a new Thread for each client, while "threadPool' branch version utilizes Java 21 feature of virtual threads by using an ExecutorService returned by Executors.newVirtualThreadPerTaskExecutor();

 P. S. there are also some integration tests in src/test/java/com/example/rps/RpsApplicationTests.java